Tips For Navigating Centrelink

 Your income and assets will be taken into account when assessing your eligibility.
 You may also be subject to a "waiting period" if you have liquid assets (for example, over $3000 in cash).

 The maximum Youth Allowance payment rates per fortnight:

 Member of a couple, with children

-This is a payment available to students over the age of 25.
+This is a payment available to full-time students over the age of 25.
 It is similar to Youth Allowance and also has income and assets tests.